-Holiday videos are a chance for marketers to set aside their (well-intentioned) product-pushing agendas and focus on making a really good video, for the sake of making a really good video.
-And, as some of the most creative culture videos out there, holiday videos should show off the real heart of your company—whether that’s family-focused, laugh out loud funny, or maybe even edgy.
+Holiday videos are among the few opportunities marketers, and sales folks have to set aside their (well-intentioned) product-pushing agendas.
+Instead, the focus is on making a really good video, for the sake of making a really good video.
+And, as some of the most creative culture videos out there, holiday videos should show off the real heart of your company—whether that’s family-focused, laugh-out-loud funny, or maybe even edgy.

-If the thought of coming up with the perfect video idea is cramping your holiday cheer—relax.
-We’ve rounded up a list of holiday video ideas so good, you’re going to want to pull a Grinch and steal them all.
+If the thought of coming up with the perfect holiday video is cramping your holiday cheer—relax.
+We’ve rounded up a list of holiday video ideas so good that you’re going to want to pull a Grinch and steal them all.
 And you can!
 In fact, you should bookmark this post and come back to it year after year.

-So toss on those holiday tunes and grab a box of tissues, because things are about to get merry and bright up in here (not because it’s also cold season).
+So toss on those holiday tunes and grab a box of tissues.
+Things are about to get merry and bright up in here (not because it’s also cold season).

 Blockbuster Commercials: Holiday Video Ideas That Go Big